mig-gonz/mig-gonz/README.md

 I'm a full-stack developer.
 I graduated from the University of Nevada, Las Vegas software development bootcamp.
 Currently, I'm exploring SSR with Next.js.
 <br />
-I love to work out.
-High-intensity training is the key.
-Sleep well, my friends.
+I enjoy working out and long walks at the park. 💪🚶‍♂️

 Connect with me on [LinkedIn](https://www.linkedin.com/in/miguel-gonzalez-b50170282/)